Combined Oral Contraceptives (COC) and Progestin-Only Pills (POP)

 QIs It Safe to Take the Pill While Breastfeeding?

-ASince the pill can reduce breast milk production, it might make breastfeeding challenging.
+ASince traditional birth control pills can reduce breast milk production, they might make breastfeeding challenging.
 If you're keen on continuing to breastfeed, it's recommended to avoid the pill for the first 6 months postpartum.
-However, under certain conditions requiring mixed feeding or the pill for contraception, its use can be initiated 6 weeks after giving birth.
+However, progestin-only pills (POP) can be taken immediately after giving birth.
+Please consult with your health care provider to go over your options.

 QCan the Pill Address Menstrual Issues?